eormeno/base-project/README.md

 ```

 #### remove-images.sh
-This script is used to remove all the images.
-PLEASE USE WITH CAUTION, THIS WILL REMOVE ALL THE IMAGES AND VOLUMES.
+This script is used to remove all the images. **PLEASE USE WITH CAUTION, THIS WILL REMOVE ALL THE IMAGES AND VOLUMES**.

 Example usage: